miltozz/jenkins-java-demo/README.md

 ## Description
 - A project to demonstrate various Jenkins pipeline methods and functionalities
-- Also demonstrate some Jenkinsfile syntax tips
+- Demonstrate some Jenkinsfile syntax tips
-- See the Jenkisfile for comments
+- See the Jenkisfile for more comments